samuelurom/solitaire/README.md

 ![Screenshot](./images/screenshot.png)

-This is a simple implementation of the classic solitaire card game using HTML, CSS, and JavaScript.
+This is a simple implementation of the classic solitaire card game.
 In this game, your goal is to move all the cards to the foundation piles ~~following the traditional solitaire rules~~.

-### Front-end technologies
+## Front-end Technologies Used

 - HTML
 - CSS
 - Vanilla JavaScript

+## CI-CD

+GitHub/GitHub Pages

 ## Features